 RWU Law has 27 active student groups, including Maritime Law Society, Association for Public Interest Law and Multicultural Law Students Association, which allow students to get involved in a variety of extracurricular activities and hear from speakers on a multitude of topics.

 Use Study Rooms

 There are twelve small rooms which can be used for study or audio/video review.
 Three of the rooms are equipped for audio/visual use.
 Use of these rooms is governed by this room reservation policy which covers advance reservations, room renewals, cancellations, and consequences of the misuse of rooms.
 The reservation policy was implemented to address concerns about fair access to the study and audio/visual equipment rooms in the Library.

 Under this policy, only students, faculty, alumni, and staff of the Roger Williams University School of Law may reserve rooms for study or audio/visual playback.

-Current RWU School of Law students or alumni must reserve a study room by placing a reservation using the online room reservation system.
+Current RWU School of Law students must reserve a study room by placing a reservation using the online room reservation system.
+School of Law faculty and staff may also place reservations using the online room reservation system.
 Reservations will not be accepted at the circulation desk.
-RWU Law Faculty and Staff need to contact full-time library staff for assistance to reserve a room.
+For reservations not within the parameters of this policy, RWU Law faculty, staff, and alumni need to contact full-time library staff for assistance to reserve a room.

 - Groups.
 All rooms seating four or six may be reserved in advanced by groups of two or more users.
 Room 162 may be reserved in advance by groups of four or more users.
 Listed members of the group may not overlap with any other group.